hm0416/CSE-3341/Project1/README.txt

 3 regions of memory (so making a static, stack and heap out of a list of dictionaries -- having 3 separate list of dictionaries) but that also did not work for me.
 I tried a variety of different things to make it work but nothing seemed to work.
 The nested scopes worked fine in the other test cases, but when a ref gets declared inside the nested scope that's when bugs occur that I do not know why/what is causing them :(.
 I tried my best to get it working
--- spent easily 15+ hours debugging/re-writing my code (excluding the 8-10 hours of writing the actual code).
+-- spent easily 15+ hours debugging/re-writing my code (excluding the 8-10 hours of writing the actual code), but again, nothing worked.